OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ### Homonym analysis:

-There are 8043 name-strings in the taxonomy for which there are multiple nodes.
+There are 8043 name-strings in the final version of the taxonomy for which there are multiple nodes.
 By comparison, there are only 1440 in GBIF.
 Many of the homonyms are artifacts of the alignment method, especially the rule that says genera that do not share species are presumed disjoint.